 Best Countries for Forex Trading?

 Depending on where you live, Forex trading can prove to be anything but successful.
 This is thanks to something called capital gains tax.
-This special tax is liable for any type of profit that’s made through the sale of financial holdings or property, bonds and stocks included.
+This tax is liable for any profit from selling financial holdings or property, bonds, and stocks.

-It is also the main thing that you have to check when you consider moving to another country and being a Forex trader as well.
-There are a lot of foreign FX brokers that welcome US residents and are located in convenient countries – it would be a shame to skip considering them, especially if you want to be a full-time trader!
+It is also the main thing you must check when considering moving to another country and being a Forex trader.
+Many foreign FX brokers welcome US residents and are located in convenient countries – it would be a shame to skip considering them, especially if you want to be a full-time trader!

 Since you can be anywhere in the world, a common question that is frequently asked is which are the best countries for a forex trader.
-When you earn your living as a trader, you have to consider taxes and all the issues around them.
+When you earn a living as a trader, you must consider taxes and all the issues around them.
 After all, you don’t want to spend all your hard-earned money on taxes.

 Things to Consider Before Moving to a Country